 3D printers are becoming more and more common.
-New spheres of OSH research aim to deliver valid conclusions regarding emissions from 3D printers and therefore their possible impacts upon the health of workers.
+Current spheres of OSH research aim to deliver valid conclusions regarding emissions from 3D printers and therefore their possible impacts upon the health of workers.

 For some years, additive manufacturing (AM) has been the subject of considerable hype in the media under the buzzwords of 3D printers or rapid prototyping and manufacturing.
 Production techniques such as selective laser sintering have however existed for some 20 years.
 At present they are used primarily for the production of prototypes and for short production runs.